-“The classic way of thinking was if you just made the correct diagnosis of the underlying disease, you would then know what kind of drug or non-drug therapy to use,” Clauw said.
+“The classic way of thinking was if you just made the correct diagnosis of the underlying disease, you would then know what kind of drug or non-drug therapy to use,” Clauw says.
 “That turns out not to be the case at all.”

-He estimates that roughly half of those patients who have psoriatic arthritis experience some degree of centralized pain — and for these folks, merely treating the joints involved with anti-inflammatories, biologics or other therapies won’t take the pain completely away.
+He estimates that roughly half of those patients who have PsA experience some degree of centralized pain — and for these folks, merely treating the joints involved with anti-inflammatories, biologics or other therapies won’t take the pain completely away.
 Because the source of centralized pain extends beyond the joints, a successful strategy for managing it must, too.